Branson wants to offer small loans to British poor

-NEW YORK Richard Branson wants to use his recent purchase of British bank Northern Rock to offer small loans to the poor and urged Wall Street bankers to use their bonuses to help repair the economic damage they caused.
+NEW YORK, Dec 1 Richard Branson wants to use his recent purchase of British bank Northern Rock to offer small loans to the poor and urged Wall Street bankers to use their bonuses to help repair the economic damage they caused.

 Virgin Money, the banking arm of Branson's Virgin group, agreed last month to pay the British government more than $1.2 billion for Northern Rock, which was nationalized in 2008 after the financial crisis triggered a run on the institution.